Political Science - Public Service & History

 How has living in the nation's capital for a quarter changed you?

-It changed me.
-It changed my outlook, my perspective, my direction and my purpose.
+The experience changed my outlook, my perspective, my direction, and my purpose.
 Being surrounded by like-minded people makes me want to aspire to be in that atmosphere or bring a somewhat similar experience to spaces back in school.
 Walking and living the history all around me turned abstract book explanations into concrete experiences.
 Learning was exponential in the ambiance of the city because places from which to learn were in such close proximity.
 I learned to be okay with change.
 Being in the nation's capital made me rethink who I wanted to be because I was constantly depending on the people I met and how I let them affect me.
-In a city where only the best thrived and whose kindness made it their priority for others to be as successful as they are, its difficult to emulate them because of their diversity in character and experiences.
+In a city where only the best thrived and whose kindness made it their priority for others to be as successful as they are, it is difficult to emulate them because of their diversity in character and experiences.
 A single thread that unites them all is their affinity to change.
 And not just any change, but a change towards the betterment of all.
 If what I've been taught through this internship fell on deaf ears save this one lesson then the whole experience would have been worth it.
 It changed me for the better so that I may make it better for everyone else.

 What advice would you give to students entering internships in Washington D.C.?